ajhstn/getsecurity/README.md

 > This site is setup to provide free, self-serve, living, collaborative Information Security documentation.

+check out the site here, https://ajhstn.github.io/getsecurity/ then come back and contribue if you want to help out!

 ## Want to contribute?

 Awesome, because together we can make the internet a safer place!